MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 ![Adding new deployment keys](images/tutorials2.png)

-### 3. Push the source code to a Azure DevOps team project
+### 3. Push the source code to an Azure DevOps team project

 Create a new project in Azure DevOps by clicking on `New`: